Little blue penguin, Codfish IslandPHOTO: JamesReardon.org ©

 This black and white wader is unique to the Chatham Islands.
 It is an endangered species with a high risk of extinction due to its very small population and range

-Found on the Chatham Islands off mainland New Zealand, the tāiko is one of the world's rarest seabirds.They nest in long burrows under forest cover.
+The tāiko is one of the world's rarest seabirds, and nest in long burrows under forest cover.

 Once widespread on the Chatham Islands, the Chatham petrel was until recently restricted to Rangatira Island but active management has allowed the population to grow on other islands.

-The nationally endangered Hutton's shearwater is the only seabird globally to breed in a sub-alpine environment.
+The nationally vulnerable Hutton's shearwater is the only seabird globally to breed in a sub-alpine environment.